How Do Progressive Web Apps Really Compare to Native Apps?

 On iOS your user will have to visit your PWA’s URL within Safari and then manually press the Share, then tap on “Add to Home Screen”.
 There will be no visual indicator that your website is a progressive web app.
 As you can imaging, this makes it somewhat tricky to get iOS users to install it.

-Since developers usually design an app specifically for iOS or Android users, this ensures that the experience within the native app is tailor-made to each platform.
+Since developers usually design an app specifically for iOS or Android users, this ensures that the experience within the native app is tailor-made to each operating system.
 Developers have to worry less about cross-browser or platform compatibility and more on shaping their app for one specific mobile device.
 This has exceptions of course, like if you build hybrid apps or use a cross platform framework like React Native.

 Developers create the responsive instance of the PWA, publish it, and then leave it to the user’s browser to display it correctly within the screen’s parameters.
 It’s just one app to develop and users across a wide range of mobile browsers can engage with the app thanks to modern web technologies.